alexellis/k3sup-civo-tutorial/README.md

   - `6443` (Kubernetes API)

   Now go into your Civo dashboard and select the firewall for your Instance

+## Wrapping up

+You now have full access to Kubernetes on your Instance.
+The k3sup tool will work with any VM you create whether on premises or in a cloud such as Civo.
+You can even [follow a micro-tutorial on the GitHub repository for your Raspberry Pi](https://github.com/alexellis/k3sup).

 ### Keep on learning